verifai/multiLLM/README.md

 rank_object = Rank(operation=print_llms)

 # Running the LLM, assuming an instance of
-# Multi_LLM named mLLM
+# MultiLLM named mLLM
 results = mLLLM.run(prompt, action_chain, rank_object)
 ```
 In the above code we are doing very similar actions as those seen above.
 The methodoly is the same.
 In this case we only have a single object, so instead of creating a `rank_chain` we simply pass in our single instantiated object.
 ## Architecture
 ### High Level Overview
 ![alt](images/Multi_LLM_1.png)
-### Multi_LLM Class
+### MultiLLM Class
 This is the highest level, here we can instantiate MultiLLM objects using either config files (see [config files](###Config-Files)) or manually instantiating a custom or hosted LLM.
 In this class we call multiple LLMs concurrently and then we can operate on the results of each in parallel using the [Action Class](###Action-Class).

-The "Multi_LLM" Python code provides a versatile framework for managing and orchestrating multiple language models (LLMs) within a single application.
+The "MultiLLM" Python code provides a versatile framework for managing and orchestrating multiple language models (LLMs) within a single application.
 This code is designed to enhance the efficiency of working with language models by enabling concurrent execution, response processing, and model loading from configuration files.
 The key features and components of the code include:

 - **Concurrent Model Execution:** The code allows you to run multiple language models concurrently, facilitating efficient utilization of computational resources.
 This is particularly useful for scenarios that involve processing multiple prompts or tasks simultaneously.